joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

   - "Translation": 紧束的、牢固的
   - "Context": The more tightly bound your new habit is to a specific cue,
   - "Context_translation": 你的新习惯与特定的线索越紧密相连，
+The 1st Law of Behavior Change is make it obvious.

+The two most common cues are time and location.

+Creating an implementation intention is a strategy you can use to pair a new habit with a specific time and location.

+The implementation intention formula is: I will [BEHAVIOR] at [TIME] in [LOCATION].

+Habit stacking is a strategy you can use to pair a new habit with a current habit.

+The habit stacking formula is: After [CURRENT HABIT], I will [NEW HABIT].